 Part 3: Products and Services

-Generally speaking, this part of a business plan describes the relationship between you, your customers, and your competitors.
+Generally speaking, this part of a business plan outline describes the relationship between you, your customers, and your competitors.
 Due to this, provide details about how the product or service fulfills needs, creates value, and offers benefits to customers or clients.

 Address these points in the products and services section: